copperdogma/TwoSkulls/README.md

     ** BUGS
       ** skit timing not quite right; it clips by 500ms or so at skit line boundaries
         - not sure if this is audioPlayer or skullAudioAnimator.
-Try more rapid debug lines in SAA ** fix eye brightness: it's too dim.
-PWN at max is NOT as bright as direct control.
+Try more rapid debug lines in SAA

 20231022: Created.